yuukiflow/Arduino-Nvim/README.md

 - u: upload to set port and fqbn
 - m: opens a new kitty terminal with the monitor
 - s: shows the current status for board, port and fqbn
-- g: opens a gui to set fqbn and port

-For now, you must use :SetBaud to set the baudrate for the monitor(defaults to : 115200).